iRon7/ConvertFrom-SourceTable/README.md

 Data that is right aligned will be evaluated.

+Data that is justified (using the full column with) is following the the header alignment and evaluated if the header is right aligned.

 The default column type can be set by prefixing the column name with a standard (PowerShell) cast operator (a data type enclosed in square brackets, e.g.: `[Int]ID`)